adorsys/open-banking-gateway/scripts/release-scripts/deployment-guide.md

    ```
 This will trigger both workflows and deploy the JAR artifacts and Docker images.

+###   Post-Release Update Steps
+After the release workflows complete, manually update the firefly-exporter pom.xml dependency versions to the required version, which needs to match with the version of the future release.
+Later on commit and push the changes to the develop branch

+This keeps the develop branch up to date with the proper dependency versions.

 ###  Required GitHub Secrets
 Ensure the following secrets are configured in your repository: